minkeymouse/nowcasting-kr/STATUS.md

 **Status for Next Iteration**:
 - ✅ **All Critical Tasks Complete**: Report ready for final submission (11 pages, under 15 target)
 - ✅ **All Inspections Complete**: Model performance anomalies, dfm-python package, report documentation - all verified
-- ⏳ **Commit & Push**: STATUS.md and ISSUES.md changes ready to be committed and pushed to origin/main
+- ✅ **All Changes Committed**: STATUS.md and ISSUES.md changes committed and pushed (commit 582e3b1)
 - ⏳ **User Review**: User will review report (submodules pushed every 2 iterations) and provide feedback in FEEDBACK.md
-- ⏳ **Optional Enhancements**: See ISSUES.md for optional improvements (not required for report completion)
+- ⏳ **Optional Enhancements**: See ISSUES.md Priority 3-5 for optional improvements (not required for report completion)

 ## Experiment Status